noinoiexists/Bit-Flip-Cipher/README.md

 # Bit Flip Cipher

-Bit Flip Cipher is a simple encryption tool that encrypts text using a key-derived SHA-256 hash with XOR bit flipping.
+Bit Flip Cipher is a simple encryption tool that encrypts text using a key-derived SHA-256 hash with XOR bit flipping and gives a Base64 output.
 Since this is a symmetric cipher, decryption is performed using the same key that was used for encryption.
 This tool was created as a fun project for me to learn more about C and Linux.

-**Version**: 1.0.0
+**Latest Version**: 1.1.0

 ## How the Cipher Works

+### Encryption
-1. The user provides a key (password) for encryption/decryption.
+1. The user provides a key (password) and the text to be encrypted.
 2. A SHA-256 hash of the key is generated.
 3. Each byte of the input text is XOR-ed with the corresponding byte from the hash (looping through the hash as needed).
+4. The resultant is encoded to Base64 to ensure that it is printable.
+5. The Base64 ciphertext is the output.

+### Decryption
+1. The user provides a key (password) and the Base64 encoded text obtained from encryption.
-4. The resulting text is the output.
+2. The Base64 text is decoded back to the original XOR-ed encrypted form.
-5. Applying the process again with the same key will decrypt the text.
+3. A SHA-256 hash of the key is generated.
+4. Each byte of the encrypted text is XOR-ed with the corresponding byte from the hash (looping through the hash as needed).
+This produces the original text, as this process is symmetric.
+5. The resultant plaintext is the output

 ## Installation